 73 Buy Memory Maker in advance

-Memory Maker is a package which allows you to download and keep all the pictures you have taken in a 30-day window including ride photographs
+Memory Maker is a package that allows you to download and keep all the pictures you have taken in a 30-day window, including ride photographs

 74 Only pack essential in your park bag

 What are the things you must take into the park?

 Make a list of what you need, e.g., camera, autograph book, poncho.
 Pack your bag the night before and check it before you leave in the morning.
 Remember you will be carrying your bag all day.
 We have created a guide to what we think you should include in your Walt Disney World park bag.

 75 You need to decide early whether you want to stay off-site when visiting Walt Disney World